This is a non-issue for you, so don't worry.

-The photo shows our Tuscany 3m x 3m x 2.80m gazebo in Gerrards Cross, on top of a 2 step timber deck and located within 2 metres of the boundary.
+The photo shows our Tuscany 3m x 3m x 2.80m gazebo in Gerrards Cross, installed on top of a 2 step timber deck and located within 2 metres of the boundary.

 Because of its location, within 2 metres of a boundary, it was outside the automatically approved 'permitted development' rules. i.e. over the 2.50 metre height limit and closer than 2 metres of the boundary.
-Planners visited this customer after a 'moan' from a neighbour.
-They liked it and gave approval.
+Planners visited this customer, after a 'moan' from a neighbour.
+They liked it and gave their approval.

 A word of caution.
-If you ask your neighbour for their approval you risk getting the wrong answer.
+If you ask your neighbour for their approval, you risk getting the wrong answer.

 Siting your gazebo, with the nearest leg, 2 metres or more from the boundary is within your automatically approved 'permitted development rules', so does not require any planning application.